spacywacy/cs6200_final_project/README.md

     3. The results are generated in the 'stop-results' directory.
         1. For BM25, the results can be found in the the in the BM25 directory inside the 'stop-results' directory.
         2. For TF/IDF, the results can be found in the the in the TFIDF directory inside the 'stop-results' directory.
+    4. For task 3b, run the command 'python processer.py' to load the stemmed corpus and parse it.
+    5. Run 'python Retrieval.py', enter 4 in the terminal and hit enter, the result for BM25 with stemmed corpus and stemmed queries will be generated under results/BM25.
+Enter 5 in the terminal and hit eneter, the result for tf/idf with stemmed corpus and stemmed queries will be generated under results/TFIDF

+5. For snippet generation and query term highlight, please run 'python Retrieval.py', and enter 1 to choose BM25, the snippet will be generated with the results.
+Query terms will be wrapped with "*" to indicate "Highlight".
+6. For evaluation, run 'python experiments.py' and all results will be analyzed, the reports will be stored under /evaluation folder.